 However, it's worth noting that the record is far more varied than its relatively straightforward neo-glam-pop reputation might have you believe.
 I mean, Jolly Roger is an honest to goodness sea shanty!
 'Antmusic' plays it relatively straight, with a pristine pop bounce to its strange new wave rockabilly, while the minimalistic Don't Be Square Be There keys into the arty punk funk of Cartrouble Part 1 (Adam never really left his post/punk roots behind, and they always seem to crop up in the most unlikely places).
 In passing, I wonder whether the subtle rockabilly undercurrent running right through his discography (manifesting most noticeably in Vive Le Rock) is more crucial to the sound than previously understood?

 Just take a look at The Magnificent Five, which hovers somewhere between Antmusic and Dog Eat Dog, its heavy rhythm undercut by yet more sparkling guitar and a playful bridge/chorus contrast that simply no one else would have thought of.
-For some reason, the song's gleeful bounce always makes me think of The Beatles' cover version of The Shirelles' Boys (from the lad's debut album, Please Please Me), and yet the primal chest-thumping undercurrents are pure Adam Ant.
+For some reason, the song's gleeful bounce always makes me think of The Beatles' cover version of Carl Perkins' Honey Don't (from Beatles For Sale), and yet the primal chest-thumping undercurrents are pure Adam Ant.
 With this sort of casual brilliance in such strong supply, one almost gets the impression he could toss this sort of thing off in his sleep.

 Two of the record's most atypical tunes are also among my favorite.
 Apparently, both were inspired by none other than Parallax hero Clint Eastwood.
 Taking a page out of the 1970s Dirty Harry/Parallax View playbook, Killer In The Home taps into the same claustrophobic dread as post punk visionaries like PIL and The Pop Group (see also Peter Gabriel's Intruder), its tempo ground down into pools of dejected guitar and blank-eyed paranoia in the verses before exploding into mad Burundi pummeling like a slow-motion Kings Of The Wild Frontier descending into a blood-soaked shootout.